ashleyfae/naked-social-share/readme.txt

 2. A screenshot of the social share icons automatically added to the Twenty Fifteen theme.
 This also shows the default button styles applied.

 == Changelog ==

+= 1.4.2 =
+* Fix: StumbleUpon count was only working if Pinterest was also enabled.
+* Fix: Google+ count not working.

 = 1.4.1 =
 * Updated Font Awesome library to version 4.7.0.